wolivera/kubrick-multimodal-agent/README.md

 ## 🧑‍🎓 Who is this course for?
 You'll get the most of this course by building it yourself, from the ground up.
-The course components are structured to cover key concepts, and showcase how to build on top of them, towards AI Systems.
+The course components are structured to cover key concepts and showcase how to build on top of them, towards AI Systems.

 | Target Audience |	Skills you'll get |
 | ----- | ------------------|